jedp/node-cef/README.md

 ```

 Additionally, any number of key-value pairs specifying extra data can
 be attached.
 Such key value pairs are referred to as extensions.
+The
+CEF standard declares some 28 extensions, and ArcSight has 462 more.

+The formatter ensures that extension keys belong to the set of CEF
+extensions or a subset of the ArcSight extensions.
+It also verifies
+their values are of their required type (e.g., `dmac` is a valid MAC
+addr, etc.).
+If you need more extensions than are permitted here,
+please submit an issue or, better yet, modify `lib/extensions.js` and
+send me a pull request.

 The `node-cef` logger can be instantiated with any number of default
 parameters, with the various logging methods specifying the remaining